 Demand for power plants that use renewable energy sources is expected to remain satisfactory, while demand for power plant services is anticipated to be good.

 In line with our earlier statement and assuming that current demand in our customer industries does not clearly weaken due to the European economic situation or other similar factors, we estimate that our net sales for 2012 will grow compared to 2011 and that our profit (EBITA before non-recurring items) will improve.

 The estimates for our financial performance in 2012 are based on Metso's current market outlook, strong order backlog for 2012 and business scope, as well as on foreign exchange rates remaining similar to those in March 2012.

 Metso is a global supplier of technology and services to customers in the process industries, including mining, construction, pulp and paper, power, and oil and gas.
 Our 30,000 professionals based in over 50 countries deliver sustainability and profitability to customers worldwide.
 Expect results.

 Further information, please contact:

-The news conference can be followed through a live webcast at www.metso.com/investors or through a simultaneously arranged conference call.
-It's possible to ask questions during the event both by through webcast and by conference call.
+The news conference can also be followed through a live webcast at www.metso.com/irwebcasts or through a simultaneously arranged conference call.
+It will be possible to ask questions during the event through a conference call lines.

 Due to the live webcast, we are kindly asking those attending the news conference to be present 5 minutes prior the start of the event.